smarthomeNG/smarthome/doc/user/source/release/1_x_x.rst

   * changed to new is_alive() syntax for python 3.9
   * updated to use newest version of datepicker
   * removed datepicker includes, which are no longer necessary for this plugin
+  * Added debug info to BaseID error message
+  * Adapted logging to fstrings
+  * Added optional item attribute "enocean_device" to select appropriate learn message

 * garminconnect:

-  * updated to use newest version of datepicker
+  * Updated to use newest version of datepicker

 * gpio: